Dih5/TgBot/README.md

 ## Compatibility

 The package is being build with Mathematica version 10.* on Windows|Linux.
-It will *not work for earlier versions* as it uses some functions which are 10.0+.
+*Some functionality is not available for earlier versions* as it depends on some functions which are 10.0+.
+Partial support is still offered.
-Partial support might be added for earlier versions in the future.